Babbage-squad-ga/project3-frontend/README.md

 * As a taker I want to be able to go to a survey by clicking on a random url
 * As a taker I want to be able answer the single question survey
 * As a taker I want to be able to submit my survey
-* As a taker I want to be able to give my city and age within the survey
+* As a taker I want to be able to give my nickname, city, and age within the survey